NullLabsOpenSource/pear-ide/CONTRIBUTING.md

 This is the main app for PearAI.
 The bulk of the functionality is within `extension/pearai-extension`.
 Almost all the contributions should be in this subdirectory.

-PearAI is a fork of VSCode, so simply follow VSCode's guide for running the app.

 The extension can be run in two ways:

 RECOMMENDED: Internally within the main PearAI application: https://github.com/trypear/pearai/.
 This guide is for running it internally.